auth0/auth0-deploy-cli/README.md

 ```

 ## Recommended Approach/Best Practices
 The recommended approach for utilizing this CLI is to incorporate it into your build system.
 Create a repository to store your deploy configuration, then create a set of configuration files for each environment.
-On your continuous integration server, have a deploy build for each environemnt.
+On your continuous integration server, have a deploy build for each environment.
 This deploy build should update a local copy of the deploy configuration repository, then run the CLI to deploy it to that environment.
 Read on for more detailed information.

 ### Auth0 Tenant layout
 The recommended approach is to have a different Auth0 tenant/account for each environment.
 For example: fabrikam-dev, fabrikam-uat, fabrikam-staging, and fabrikam-prod.